catherinesyeh/cs262-chat-replication/README.md

 CS262 Design Exercise 4: Chat Server with Replication

-This project should provide a fully functional chat system built with gRPC that is 2-fault tolerant + persistent storage.
+This project should provide a fully functional chat system built with gRPC that is 2-fault tolerant + has persistent storage.

 ## Setup